medined/perl-5-by-example/perl_5_by_example/glossary.md

 ## Literal

 A literal is a value that is represented "as is" in your source code.
-There are four types of Perl literals: Number, Strings, Arrays, and Hashes.
-Chapter 2, "<A href="ch02.htm">Numeric and String Literals</A>," shows many examples of literals.
+There are four types of Perl literals: Number, Strings, Arrays, and Hashes. [](./literals.md), shows many examples of literals.

 ## Loop

 A loop is a series of statements that are executed more than once.
-Each loop has a control mechanism to stop looping.
-Chapter 7, "<A href="ch07.htm">Control Statements</A>," discusses the different types of looping and controls that are used.
+Each loop has a control mechanism to stop looping. [](./control-statements.md) discusses the different types of looping and controls that are used.

-<P>See also Endless Loop
+See also Endless Loop

 ## Meta Characters

-Meta characters are characters that have more than one meaning inside regular expressions.
-Chapter 10, "<A href="ch10.htm">Regular Expressions</A>," has an in-depth discussion of meta-characters.
+Meta characters are characters that have more than one meaning inside regular expressions. [](./regular-expressions.md) has an in-depth discussion of meta-characters.

-<P>See also Regular Expressions.
+See also Regular Expressions.

 ## Module

 A module is a file that holds a related group of functions-such as a library.
 However, modules are a bit more complex.
 Modules can control which function and variable names get exported from the module namespace into the main namespace.
-See Chapter 15, "<A href="ch15.htm">Perl Modules</A>," for more information.
+See [](./modules.md) for more information.

 ## Namespace

 Namespaces are used to segregate function and variable names.
 Each data type has its own namespace.
 This means that you can use the same variable name for different data types.
-For example,
-<TT>$foo</TT>, <TT>@foo</TT>, and <TT>%foo</TT> are different data types with
-the same name.
-You can create your own namespace with the <TT>Package</TT> keyword.
-See Chapter 14, "<A href="ch14.htm">What
-Are Objects?</A>" for more information.
+For example, *$foo*, *@foo*, and *%foo* are different data types with the same name.
+You can create your own namespace with the *Package* keyword.
+See [](./objects.md) for more information.

 ## Object